Paul Weston: Capitol and Columbia

 Besides his work at Capitol, Weston did conducting for many radio shows during this time.
 He worked with Duffy's Tavern, the radio shows of Joan Davis, and Your Hit Parade.
 Jo Stafford, who became a regular host of the Chesterfield Supper Club in 1945, returned to California permanently in November 1946.
 Stafford later hosted the show from Hollywood, with Weston and his orchestra.
 It was around this time that Weston had a new idea for recorded music that would be similar to the soundtrack of a movie.
 It could be an enhancement to living but subtle enough not to stifle conversation.
 His album Music For Dreaming was the beginning of the "Mood Music" genre.
 (Note: Author Roland Gelatt says Weston's first mood music album was Music for Romancing in 1949.)
 In 1950, he left Capitol for a similar position at Columbia Records; Jo Stafford also signed with Columbia at the same time.
 He remained active in radio, with his own The Paul Weston Show, and also in acting roles on Dear John with Irene Rich, Valiant Lady, and Cavalcade of America.

 In mid-1949, Capitol Records issued a promotional ten-inch vinylite record for disk jockeys only, entitled What Is This Thing Called Bop?.
-Containing orchestration from Weston's orchestra, the disc is a lecture narrated by Tom Reddy, tracing the history of jazz from the era of Leadbelly through various other jazz genres, such as swing, before arriving at bebop, accompanied throughout by musical examples.
+Containing orchestration from Weston's orchestra, the disc is a lecture narrated by Tom Reddy, tracing the history of jazz from the era of Lead Belly through various other jazz genres, such as swing, before arriving at bebop, accompanied throughout by musical examples.
 It was shipped to every major DJ in the United States, and was used by Dick Duncan of Clarksburg, West Virginia's WBLK station as "a primer of the progressive for his listeners."
 Around the same time, the musically schooled Jo Stafford developed a mathematical formula for her single "Jolly Jo (M + H + R x 3ee-oo / 4/4 aa3 x 32 = Bop)", in which she solos a bebop vocal with backing from Weston's instrumental group and vocal assistance from Dave Lambert.